diskuv/dkml-installer-ocaml-byte/README.md

-# DkML Installer
+# DkML Installer - Bytecode Edition

+> There is a more-powerful but slower-to-install version of the installer available as the [DkML Installer - Native Code Edition](https://github.com/diskuv/dkml-installer-ocaml) that may require Administrator permissions.
+This Bytecode edition is only meant for education.

-The DkML distribution is an open-source set of software that supports software development in pure OCaml.
-The distribution's strengths are its:
+DkML Bytecode Edition is an open-source set of software that supports software development in pure OCaml.
+The Bytecode Edition's strengths are its:

 * full compatibility with OCaml standards like Opam, Dune and ocamlfind